nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 <img src="https://raw.github.com/nick-fournier/complete-streets-los/master/docs/Bike-left-turn-conflicts.svg?sanitize=true" width=600>

 - **Single-phased permissive left using acceptable gaps in traffic.**
-These maneuvers are typically performed at most intersections with small or moderate traffic volumes.
+--These maneuvers are typically performed at most intersections with small or moderate traffic volumes.
 Even upstream mixing lanes or centerline left turn lanes (e.g., Scott St. between Fell St. and Oak St. in San Francisco) still require a bicyclist to cross a lane of traffic before making a permissive left.
 Mitigation of this includes advanced bicycle/pedestrian signal phasing or two-staged left turn maneuvers.
 -- Calculation of delay in this case is analogous to a pedestrian crossing at a TWSC intersection where delay is encountered when waiting for an acceptable gap in each traffic lane crossed.
 - **two-staged maneuver where the bicycle moves parallel with traffic in each signal phase.**
-  Delay calculation for this maneuver is analogous to two-staged (diagonal) pedestrian crossing.
-These maneuvers are typically performed at larger intersections with high volume and/or multiple traffic lanes that makes permissive left turns difficult or impossible to perform safely.
-Infrastructure such as "left-turn queue boxes" and "protected intersections" attempt to encourage this maneuver.
+-- These maneuvers are typically performed at larger intersections with high volume and/or multiple traffic lanes that makes permissive left turns difficult or impossible to perform safely.
+Infrastructure such as "left-turn queue boxes" and "protected intersections" encourage this maneuver.
+-- Delay calculation for this maneuver is analogous to two-staged (diagonal) pedestrian crossing.

 While a small percentage of "strong and fearless" (Dill and McNeil, 2013) bicyclists may feel comfortable performing a single-phased permissive left turn at large intersection, this may not represent the majority of "concerned" bicyclists.
 At large or busy intersections, bicyclists may perform a left turn in two stages like a pedestrian.
 Some bicyclists may even transition entirely into a pedestrian to use the crosswalk in very uncomfortable crossings, but this transition will incur significant additional delay and inconvenience for the bicyclist, as well as interfere with pedestrian movement.